git-merge-workshops/simplify-signing-with-ssh/exercises/setup-workstation.md

      Good "git" signature for your_email@example.com with ED25519 key SHA256:...
      ```

+     :partying_face: Congratulations!
+SSH verifying setup including SSH agent is good.

    - ```
      error: gpg.ssh.allowedSignersFile needs to be configured and exist for ssh signature verification
      ```

+     :disappointed_relieved: Do not to worry!
+This is error is likely due to missing `gpg.ssh.allowedSignersFile` configuration above.

    - ```
      Good "git" signature with ED25519 key SHA256:...